marcelomijas/econometrics-cheatsheet/README.md

 ### What does $\mathrm{resid}$ $x_j$ mean?

-Those are the residuals from a OLS regression between $x_j$ and all the other $x$ 's.
+Those are the residuals from an OLS regression between $x_j$ and all the other $x$ 's.

 ### Why is $\beta_0$ the constant term?
-My reference manual / professor's definition of the econometric model is different.
+My reference manual/professor's definition of the econometric model is different.

 There is some debate about the correct way to name the coefficients, their sub-index and the sub-index of the variables of a model.
 The naming could have an impact on how some statistics like the adjusted R-squared or some tests like the F test are written.